Hongdi-LAI/Hongdi-LAI/README.md

 ### Hi there, I'm Hongdi! 👋 <br />
-# I design websites, build apps and have fun while doing that.
+# I build apps and have fun while doing that. :p

 - 🔭 I’m currently working on [Amazon-Clone-Website](https://clone-27d1c.web.app/)!
-- 🌱 I’m open-minded and are learning everything
+- 🌱 I’m open-minded and always eager to learn more
 - 👯 I’m looking to get more in-depth with full-stack web development
 - 🥅 2020 Goals: Contribute more to Open Source projects and keep on learning
 - ⚡ Fun fact: I love all forms of artistic expression and I play guitar and piano :)